jesse-wei/COMP311-circuits/README.md

 ![Inverter clock](/img/Inverter-clock.png)

+*Note*: When running this circuit, you will get an error "Logic seems to oscillate," which is the intended behavior for this circuit lol

 - The simplest implementation of a clock involves simply wiring up, in a loop, an _odd_ number of NOT gates.
   - What would happen if there's an even number of NOT gates?
   - _Hint: That circuit design wouldn't cause an error during simulation._
-- Note: When running this circuit, you will get an error "Logic seems to oscillate"
-  - Which, of course, is what we intend to do with this clock design lol

 ### Input